Why study Law at Warwick?

 How do we compare with other institutions?

-Warwick Law School scored 91% for our teaching in the 2015 Postgraduate Taught Experience Survey, 7% higher than the sector average, and consistently score highly across every category.
+The Law School scored 91% for our teaching in the 2018 Postgraduate Taught Experience Survey, and consistently score highly across every category.